jolin-io/workshop-accelerate-Python-with-Julia/README.md

 | Email  | stephan.sahm@jolin.io |

-Learn how to accelerate Python with Julia with ease.
+Learn how to easily speed up Python with Julia.

 ## Content